 The firm's Financial Services Section has extensive experience handling workouts and creditors' rights cases.
 We have created skilled teams of attorneys to re-negotiate and restructure loans for creditors of all sizes and types.
-Specifically, our Loan Workout, Creditors' Rights and Bankruptcy Team works with clients to successfully recast debt, secure additional collateral, postpone actions and resolve bankruptcy and collection issues.
+Specifically, our Loan Workout, Creditors' Rights and Bankruptcy Practice works with clients to successfully recast debt, secure additional collateral, postpone actions and resolve bankruptcy and collection issues.
 Our attorneys draw on their experience to provide early intervention and focused representation for creditors.
 Some examples of the firm's services include:

 - Significant experience in chapters 7, 11, 12, and 13 of the United States Bankruptcy Code.

 - Informal debt restructures, forbearance agreements and non-bankruptcy reorganizations.